I Prefer not to Say: Protecting User Consent in Models with Optional Personal Data

-Data-driven models are being increasingly deployed to support critical decision-making or even make such decisions independently without human oversight.
-Such crucial scenarios include hiring decisions \cite{bogen2018help, raghavan2020mitigating, tambe2019artificial}, loan assignments \cite{dastile2020statistical, xia2017boosted, ala2022deep}, judicial parole decisions\,\cite{Angwin2016, dressel2018accuracy}, and disease risk prediction or diagnosis~\cite{park2018methodologic,louro2019systematic}.
-While the day-to-day impact of automated data processing is steadily growing, modern regulations such as the European Union's General Data Protection Regulation (GDPR)~\cite{regulation2016regulation} or the California Consumer Privacy Act (CCPA)~\cite{ccpa2021} strive to give individuals more control over their personal data.
-In particular, the principle of \textit{data minimization} stated in Article 5 of the GDPR demands that personal data shall be \textit{``adequate, relevant and limited to what is necessary in relation to the purposes for which they are processed''}\cite{regulation2016regulation}.
-In this work, we take a user-centric perspective on this regulation.
-Therefore, we let individuals decide which data they deem \emph{adequate} and \emph{relevant} for processing.
-To this end, we consider the scenario of machine learned classifiers, where users can voluntarily choose to provide one or many optional features.
+\aaaisec{Introduction} While the day-to-day impact of automated data processing is steadily growing, modern regulations such as the European Union's General Data Protection Regulation (GDPR)~\cite{regulation2016regulation} or the California Consumer Privacy Act (CCPA)~\cite{ccpa2021} strive to give individuals more control over their personal data.
+In light of these regulations, we consider machine-learned classifiers in which individuals have the freedom to decide themselves on which data they would like to provide to an automated decision system.

-To fix ideas, we consider the use-case of college admissions as a running example.
-Suppose that all applicants are asked to fill out an application form where they enter certain \emph{base features}, for instance information on advanced high-school courses and their grade point average (GPA).
-Additionally, prospective students can provide results of standardized tests, for instance the SAT.
-To be more specific, during the recent pandemic, many US colleges chose to make this feature optional.\footnote{\url{https://www.usnews.com/education/best-colleges/articles/how-the-coronavirus-is-pushing-colleges-to-go-test-optional}} This means that applicants can decide whether to provide a relevant result by themselves; alternatively, they can also leave this box empty.
-We will refer to such an input as an \textit{optional feature} and show an example of this kind of data set in \Cref{tab:datasample}.